DaryaSanina/pole_chudes/README.md

 If the user has guessed a letter, all the guessed letters in the word open.
 If the user has guessed the word, they see a win message in the console.

 ## Commands
-Also the user can input commands.
+The user can also input commands.
 A command is not a move.

 A list of possible commands:
 - **!moves** - show the number of moves